 Typically I make so much of the “main” dish that neither of us wants to even think about having more food.
 In our small little world of two, it solves the problem and everyone still goes to bed happy.

 But even still, there are times that those “main” dishes don’t have enough substance to stand on their own as a full meal.
 You know, kinda like every fish and chicken recipe out there.
 For those moments, I have a few go-to side dishes up my sleeve, and this recipe for cooking broccoli in the oven just happens to be one of them.

 In fact, I keep our freezer stocked with jumbo bags of frozen broccoli from Costco just so I have the ingredients on hand whenever a side dish crisis arises.

 I only have to take out 1-2 of the frozen bags, thaw them, cook all the other food, and then finish up with this garlic parmesan broccoli recipe for a tasty side dish.

 It seriously doesn’t get any easier than that, amirite?

 Other than, you know, not having to make a side dish at all – and now we’ve come full circle.

 Besides, if I skipped the side dish, then I’d have to miss out on this, and that’d just be a tragedy.

-In fact, I like this “side dish” so much I’ve even made it as a midday snack (or is that just called lunch?) for myself while The Husband was at work.
+In fact, I like this “side dish” so much I’ve even made it as a midday snack (or is that just called lunch?) for myself while an old friend of mine was at work.
 All things considered, the nutritional value for this dish is surprisingly awesome for as good as it tastes.
 (Which it does.
 Taste amazingly good, I mean.)